frankhjung/article-quickcheck/quickcheck.md

 # Using Randomness to Test Code

 In [part 1](https://marlo.com.au/some-thoughts-on-random-number-generators/) of this series, we explored pseudo-random values.
-That is values that are statistically random, but are derived from a known starting point and is typically repeated over and over.
-In this article we will explore how random values can be used in testing.
+These are values that are statistically random, but are derived from a known starting point and is typically repeated over and over.
+In this article we explore how random values can be used in testing.
 You may already be familiar with randomness in test invocation.
 For instance [JUnit5](https://junit.org/) provides an annotation to [randomise the order of test execution](https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-execution-order).
-Here, however, we are looking at a style of testing that uses randomly generated input values that tests _properties_ of your code.
+Here, however, we are looking at a style of testing that uses randomly generated input values that test _properties_ of your code.
 This is known as "Property Based Testing".

 You may be asking: *Why would you use random values in testing?
 Doesn't that